mukherjeesuchetana514-maker/Public_Priority/ProjectReport.md

 Public Priority offers a comprehensive suite of features split between two primary user roles: **Citizens** and **Officials**.

 ### Citizen Functions
-*   **Suggest Development / Report Issues:** Citizens can easily submit reports regarding local infrastructure gaps (e.g., sanitation, road repairs, public safety) complete with descriptions, location tagging, and image uploads.
+*   **Suggest Development / Report Issues:** Citizens can easily submit reports regarding any community concern (e.g., physical infrastructure gaps, environmental pollution, social humiliation, or public safety hazards) complete with descriptions, location tagging, and image uploads.
 *   **Community Suggestions Feed:** A public feed where citizens can view reports made by others in their community, fostering a sense of shared responsibility.
 *   **Civic Points System:** To gamify and encourage engagement, citizens are rewarded with "Civic Points" for active participation and reporting.
 *   **My Reports Tracking:** A personalized dashboard where citizens can track the real-time status of their submitted issues (Pending, In Progress, Resolved) and view official replies.